This post may contain affiliate links, view our disclosure.

 - Egg beaten with water – for the eggwash, to help the pastries turn golden brown on top

-How to Make Pain Suisse
+How to Make Pain Suisse: Step-by-Step Instructions

-Make the Pastry Cream (aka Crème Pâtisserie)
+1: Make the Pastry Cream (aka Crème Pâtisserie)

 - Mix together the sugar, cornstarch, salt, and egg yolks in a medium bowl.

 - Add the milk to a medium saucepan over medium heat.
 Once the milk is steaming hot, whisk in the vanilla and vanilla bean paste.
 Remove the saucepan from the heat.
 Gradually, starting with just a couple drops at first, whisk 3/4 cup of the steaming hot milk into the sugar/egg yolk mixture.
-Once it’s fully incorporated, whisk the tempered sugar/egg yolk mixture into the saucepan with the rest of the milk.
+Once the hot milk is fully incorporated, whisk the tempered sugar/egg yolk mixture into the saucepan with the rest of the milk.
 Return the saucepan to the heat and turn it down to low.
 While whisking constantly, continue cooking until the mixture is thickened, about 1 minute.

 - Remove from the heat and whisk in the butter.